assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 The AWS provider now supports making the AWS role credentials available to ECS tasks by default but its a good base example to work from so I kept it.
 Customizing the tfc-agents container image can be helpful for customization auth, secrets mgmt, and other runtime environment requirements for 3rd party integrations.
 You can review it here `./tfc-agent-ecs-multi/files/docker`

 #### ServiceB
-AWS access is obtained through the tfc-agent using the same design as the original tfc-agent-ecs demo.
-The AWS ECS running the tfc-agent is granted IAM permissions to assume roles for all the different service teams.
+AWS access is obtained through the tfc-agent using assume_role.
+The AWS ECS task running the tfc-agent is granted IAM permissions to assume roles for all the different service teams.
 When the agent runs the terraform code is configured by the service team with the role to assume.
 This is invoked in the aws provider as follows:
 ```
 provider "aws" {
   assume_role {